segmentio/segment-docs/src/connections/sources/catalog/libraries/server/http-api/index.md

 **Note:**

 - Available at the business level, filtering track calls can be done right from the Segment UI on your source schema page.
-We recommend using the UI if possible since it’s a much simpler way of managing your filters and can be updated with no code changes on your side.
+We recommend using the UI if possible since it's a much simpler way of managing your filters and can be updated with no code changes on your side.

 - If you are on a grandfathered plan, events sent server-side that are filtered through the Segment dashboard will still count towards your API usage.